onzfonz/comp227/src/content/5/en/part5c.md

   )
 }

-export default NoteForm
+export default TaskForm
 ```

-The form works by calling the `createNote` function it received as props with the details of the new note.
+The form works by calling the `createTask` function it received as props with the details of the new task.

 The test is as follows: